BC Artscape President and Board of Directors Announced

 As President of BC Artscape, Ms. Bucher will lead the organization as it examines the potential of several cultural facility development prospects in the Greater Vancouver Area and as it determines priorities for the future.
 Details on BC Artscape’s first initiative, theCultural Space Development Mentorship & Coaching Program, will be announced in June 2015.

-In addition, eight individuals have been named to serve on the inaugural Board of Directors of BC Artscape, guiding the organization as it develops its strategic plan: David Allison, Founder of B/A Marketing Buildings; Kate Armstrong, Director of the Social + Interactive Media Centre at Emily Carr University of Art + Design; Barbara Cole, Executive Director of Other Sights for Artists’ Projects and Principal of Cole Projects; Bruce Flexman, Treasurer of the Vancouver Economic Commission and former Managing Partner of KPMG’s tax practice; Norman Hotson, Founding Principal of the Vancouver studio of DIALOG; Howard R. Jang, Professor of Professional Practice in the School for Contemporary Arts, Simon Fraser University and Director of the SFU Woodward’s Cultural Unit; Derek Lee, President of Prospero International Realty Incorporated; and Doug Robinson, development consultant.
+In addition, eight individuals have been named to serve on the inaugural Board of Directors of BC Artscape, guiding the organization as it develops its strategic plan: David Allison, Founder of B/A Marketing Buildings; Kate Armstrong, Director, Living Labs, Emily Carr University of Art + Design; Barbara Cole, Executive Director of Other Sights for Artists’ Projects and Principal of Cole Projects; Bruce Flexman, Treasurer of the Vancouver Economic Commission and former Managing Partner of KPMG’s tax practice; Norman Hotson, Founding Principal of the Vancouver studio of DIALOG; Howard R. Jang, Professor of Professional Practice in the School for Contemporary Arts, Simon Fraser University and Director of the SFU Woodward’s Cultural Unit; Derek Lee, President of Prospero International Realty Incorporated; and Doug Robinson, development consultant.

 Artscape is a not-for-profit urban development organization based in Toronto that makes space for creativity and transforms communities.

 Artscape’s work involves clustering creative people together in real estate projects that serve the needs of the arts and cultural community and advance multiple public policy objectives, private development interests, community and neighbourhood aspirations and philanthropic missions.